lshash/Gram_Potter/README.md

 ## requirements
 python2.7
-selenium
+selenium 3.11 or higher

-geckodriver executable (if you use firefox)
+geckodriver executable 20 or higher (if you use firefox)(please make environment path to this reachable)
-please make environment path to this reachable
+firefox 61 or higher (if you use firefox)

 ## about private account
 private means private,